ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytics.
 **Horizontal scaling** means scaling by adding more machines to your pool of resources (also described as “scaling out”), whereas **vertical scaling** refers to scaling by adding more power (e.g. CPU, RAM) to an existing machine (also described as “scaling up”).
 **Ingress** refers to the right to enter a property, while **egress** refers to the right to exit a property.
-***\*Amazon Connect\**** is not a VPN connectivity option.
+**AWS Connect** is not a VPN connectivity option.
 It is actually a self-service, cloud-based contact center service in AWS that makes it easy for any business to deliver better customer service at a lower cost.
 Amazon Connect is based on the same contact center technology used by Amazon customer service associates around the world to power millions of customer conversations.
 **AWS CodeDeploy** is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, or serverless Lambda functions.
 **AWS Organizations**
 	is an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.
 You can organize those accounts into groups and attach policy-based controls.